SECURITY AND PET DAMAGE DEPOSITS

 You are responsible for the behaviour of your pets.
 If your pet causes extraordinary damage or unreasonably disturbs others, you may be given an eviction notice.
 In addition, your landlord may also try to keep some or all of your pet damage deposit.

 If you have a dog that falls under the Guide Dog and Service Dog Act, your landlord must allow it and cannot charge a pet damage deposit.

 The maximum amount you can be charged for a security deposit or pet damage deposit is half the monthly rent.
-If you have been overcharged for either, the Residential Tenancy Act allows you to deduct the overpayment from your rent.
-If you decide to do this, make sure you clearly explain why you are withholding rent.
+If you have been overcharged for either, the Residential Tenancy Act allows you to deduct the overpayment from next month’s rent.
+If you find yourself in this situation, make sure you clearly explain to your landlord the reason you are withholding rent.
 See TRAC’s template letter, Notice to Deduct Overpayment of Deposit from Rent.
-Alternatively, you can apply for a dispute resolution hearing in order to obtain permission to withhold rent.
+Alternatively, you can apply for dispute resolution to obtain permission to withhold rent.

 First, provide your landlord with a forwarding address in writing for where your deposit can be sent.
 Make sure you have proof of how you gave your landlord your forwarding address, such as a witness or confirmation that it was delivered by registered mail.
 See TRAC’s template letter Request for the Return of a Security and or Pet Damage Deposit.
 You can also write your forwarding address on the condition inspection report form.